valkum/slick/README.md

 * Works with Views and core and contrib fields: Image, Media or Field collection.
 * Exportable via CTools.

+## Versions
+Make sure to run update, when upgrading from 7.x-1.x to 7.x-2.x to allow creating database table to store option sets.

 ## Requirements
-- CTools, for exportable optionsets
+- CTools, for exportable optionsets -- only the main "Chaos tools" is needed.
-- libraries
+- libraries (>=2.x)
-- jquery_update
+- jquery_update with jQuery >= 1.7
 - jqeasing, or use drush make to download the easing libraries, remove versions from the file name (jquery.easing.1.3.min.js to jquery.easing.min.js)